This site requires a more recent version of Adobe Flash Player to function properly.

 Falling Storage Hardware Prices and Rising Volume

 The storage hardware industry is characterized by a decline in dollars earned per Gigabyte (GB) as well as rising volumes of storage sold.
-According to our estimates, NetApp sold each GB of storage for just under $0.70 in 2013, which further fell to under $0.60 per GB in 2015.
+According to our estimates, NetApp sold each GB of storage for just under $0.70 in 2013, which further fell to under $0.60 per GB in 2015 and $0.50 per GB in 2016.
 We estimate that the price will fall to about 30 cents per GB by the end of our forecast period.

 How Does Trefis Modelling Work?